 Souvenir items are much cheaper outside so we bought key chains (Php35) and ref magnets (Php50) in street vendors just outside Bongbong’s.

 Where we stayed in Bacolod City – Tamera Plaza Inn

-Our room (air-conditioned Standard Room) has two single beds, own bathroom, closet, long table for our stuff, cable TV, and toiletries.
-This was the best hotel we stayed in Negros Island because of the window view, cooling temperature, and fast WI-FI connection.
+Our room (air-conditioned Standard Room) has two single beds, a private bathroom, a closet, a long table for our stuff, cable TV, and toiletries.
+This was the best hotel we stayed in in Negros Island because of the window view, cooling temperature, and fast WI-FI connection.
 And there’s the free breakfast for two.
 Rate – Php1,250.

 Standard Room (single bed) – Php999